xJenDragon/StrangerStats/README.md

    - Hands-on introduction to Python, pandas, and Colab
    - Build confidence with calling prebuilt functions

-2. **02_Descriptive_Stats.ipynb**
+2. **02_Descriptive_Stats.ipynb`**
-   - Explore **Monster Sightings**, **Character Stats**, and **Upside Down Events**
+Focus: Exploring individual datasets with summary statistics and simple visualizations.

+- **Topics covered**:
+  - Descriptive statistics (mean, sum, etc.)
-   - Descriptive statistics, probability, and parameter adjustments
+  - Grouping and aggregating data
-   - Visualizations: bar charts
+  - Visualizations (bar charts, histograms)

-   - Exercises include:
+- **Exercises include**:
-     - Which monster has the highest average count?
-     - Top areas by total monster sightings
+  - Sum and mean of monster sightings in each area
-     - Probability of a monster appearing
+  - Total number of monster sightings
-     - Most active character hours
+  - Average monster count in each area
+  - Activity counts by hour of the day
-     - Severity of Upside Down events by type
+  - Average severity of Upside Down events by monster

 3. **03_Integration_Exercises.ipynb**
    - Combine datasets to explore relationships